EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Some critics feel that evolutionary explanations justify violence by men against women as natural and inevitable.

-The evolutionary perspective offers an explanation of how aggressive behaviour due to suspicions of infidelity may arise as a result of natural selection.
+The evolutionary perspective explains how aggressive behaviour triggered by suspicions of infidelity may result from natural selection.

 Perpetuates gender stereotypes.

-Psychology as a science: Murder rates stats are not scientific nor are defence pleas.Although there are many instances of man’s control of women (veiling, stoning, name calling etc see previous discussion above and under parental investment, the research is non-scientific.
-Therefore caution must be applied.
+Psychology as a science: Murder rate stats are not scientific, nor are defence pleas.Although there are many instances of man’s control of women (veiling, stoning, name calling, etc, see previous discussion above and under parental investment, the research is non-scientific.
+Therefore, caution must be applied.

-Please read book by Holt as this area is fabulous in this textbook.
+Please read a book by Holt, as this area is fabulous in this textbook.

 Hardin (1972) introduced the related concept of tribalism: "Any group of people that perceives itself as a distinct group, and which is so perceived by the outside world, may be called a tribe.
 The group might be a race, as ordinarily defined, but it need not be; it can just as well be a religious sect, a political group, or an occupational group.
 The essential characteristic of a tribe is that it should follow a double standard of morality - one kind of behaviour for in-group relations, another for out-group”.